arvkay/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back - A shell script which changes the working directory to the previous one 11-lists - A shell script that lists files in current, parent and /boot directory 12-file_type - A shell script that prints the type of /tmp/iamafile 13-symbolic_link - A shell script thtat creates a symbolic link named "__ls__" between /bin/ls and working directory
+10-back - A shell script which changes the working directory to the previous one 11-lists - A shell script that lists files in current, parent and /boot directory 12-file_type - A shell script that prints the type of /tmp/iamafile 13-symbolic_link - A shell script that creates a symbolic link named "__ls__" between /bin/ls and working directory 14-copy_html - A shell script to copy all new/changed HTML files from current to parent directory